Enterprise Risk Management

 - The Board of Governors and University Executive adopt an open and receptive approach to solving risk problems.

-- The University Executive supports, advises on, and implement policies approved by the Board of Governors.
+- The University Executive supports, advises on, and implements policies approved by the Board of Governors.

 - The University Executive makes conservative and prudent recognition and disclosure of the financial and non-financial implications of risks and opportunities.